Ion Costaș: Biography

-State by Presidential Decree no. 20 of 5 February 1992, Division General Ion Costaş was appointed as the first Minister of Defence of the Republic, but was dismissed (along with Anatol Plugaru, Security Minister) after Moldovan troops lost the fighting to restore part of Moldova Transnistria against Transnistrian paramilitary troops and 14th Russian Army, led by General Aleksandr Lebed.
+State by Presidential Decree no. 20 of 5 February 1992, Division General Ion Costaș was appointed as the first Minister of Defence of the Republic, but was dismissed (along with Anatol Plugaru, Security Minister) after Moldovan troops lost the fighting to restore part of Moldova Transnistria against Transnistrian paramilitary troops and 14th Russian Army, led by General Aleksandr Lebed.

 He was then appointed as military attaché in Romania, where he was recalled in October 1993 and went into reserve.

-Ion Costaş was awarded the order "Service in the armed forces of their native country" grade III with 6 medals.
-On 24 February 2010, the Minister of Internal Affairs, General Victor Catan, Gen. Ion Costaş was decorated with "The Cross of Merit", the highest distinction of the MIA with occasion of celebrating of his birthday.
+Ion Costaș was awarded the order "Service in the armed forces of their native country" grade III with 6 medals.
+On 24 February 2010, the Minister of Internal Affairs, General Victor Catan, Gen. Ion Costaș was decorated with "The Cross of Merit", the highest distinction of the MIA with occasion of celebrating of his birthday.

-After retiring from politics in 1993, Ion Costas has entered the business sector.
+After retiring from politics in 1993, Ion Costaș has entered the business sector.
 He is currently the general manager of Crystal System, an international group specialized in Information Technology.
 He was previously a regional manager for Hewlett Packard and for the Petrom, a large Romanian oil company.
 He led the contingent of veterans of the Transnistrian War on Great National Assembly Square during the 2011 Chișinău Independence Day Parade.

 In 2020, Costaș announced that he would run in the 2020 Moldovan presidential election as an independent candidate because there was no party "for the country and for the nation".
 He submitted the necessary documents for his participation to the Central Election Commission of Moldova (CEC) on 2 September.
 However, on 29 September, Costaș announced that he would withdraw his candidacy due to the "violation by state institutions of the constitutional provisions regarding the election of the president" and urged other candidates to do the same.